Open Source VoIP & ICT Solutions for Businesses Worldwide

 Does WebRTC require a server?

-WebRTC uses servers for signalling (exchanging session descriptions and ICE candidates between peers) and usually for STUN/TURN servers to handle NAT traversal.
-The actual media can flow peer-to-peer for simple two-party calls, but group calls almost always use an SFU or MCU media server to manage routing efficiently.
+WebRTC uses servers for signalling (exchanging session descriptions and ICE candidates) and for STUN/TURN servers to handle NAT traversal.
+Media can flow peer-to-peer for two-party calls, but group calls almost always use an SFU or MCU media server to manage routing efficiently.
 WebRTC is often described as peer-to-peer, but production deployments always involve server infrastructure.

 What is the difference between an SFU and an MCU in WebRTC conferencing?

-An SFU (Selective Forwarding Unit) receives media streams from each participant and forwards them individually to others without mixing them.
-Each client receives separate streams and does its own rendering.
-An MCU (Multipoint Control Unit) mixes all streams into a single composite stream before sending it to each participant, which reduces client processing but increases server CPU cost significantly.
-SFUs are the dominant architecture in modern conferencing because they scale better and add less latency.
+An SFU (Selective Forwarding Unit) receives streams from each participant and forwards them individually without mixing.
+Each client receives separate streams and renders them itself.
+An MCU (Multipoint Control Unit) mixes all streams into a single composite before sending to each participant – reducing client processing but increasing server CPU cost significantly.
+SFUs dominate modern conferencing because they scale better and add less latency.

 How does WebRTC handle poor network conditions?

-WebRTC includes several mechanisms for handling packet loss and congestion: NACK (requesting retransmission of lost packets), FEC (Forward Error Correction, sending redundant data proactively), PLI (requesting a keyframe when video decoding fails), and GCC/REMB (Google Congestion Control algorithms that adapt bitrate to available bandwidth in real time).
-These mechanisms are built into the browser and SFU implementations and require no application-level code to activate.
+WebRTC includes NACK (retransmission requests), FEC (proactive redundant data), PLI (keyframe requests on video decode failure), and GCC/REMB congestion control algorithms that adapt bitrate to available bandwidth in real time.
+These mechanisms are built into browser and SFU implementations and require no application-level code to activate.

 Can WebRTC be used for softphone replacement in a contact centre?

 Yes – this is one of the most common enterprise WebRTC deployments.
-A WebRTC softphone runs entirely in the browser, connects to a SIP gateway or SFU, and supports all standard telephony features: hold, transfer, conference, and DTMF.
-It eliminates the need to install and maintain a standalone softphone application on every agent machine.
-Platforms like ICTContact and ICTBroadcast use WebRTC exactly this way, giving agents full calling capability directly from their browser-based interface.
+A WebRTC softphone runs entirely in the browser, connects to a SIP gateway or SFU, and supports hold, transfer, conference, and DTMF.
+Platforms like ICTContact and ICTBroadcast use WebRTC this way, giving agents full calling capability directly from their browser-based interface without installing or maintaining a standalone softphone.